OWASP/owasp-masvs/Document/0x08-V3-Cryptography_Verificiation_Requirements.md

 ## Control objective

-Ensure that a verified application uses cryptography according to industry best practices.
+Cryptography is an essential ingredient for protecting the user's data.
+It is also category where things can go horribly wrong, especially when standard conventions are not followed.
+The purpose of the following controls is to ensure that the verified application uses cryptography according to industry best practices, including:

+- Use of proven cryptographic libraries;
+- Proper choice and configuration of cryptographic primitives;
-- All cryptographic modules fail in a secure manner and errors are handled correctly.
+- Handling of errors, so that cryptographic modules fail in a secure manner;
-- A suitable random number generator is used when randomness is required.
+- Suitable random number generator wherever randomness is required;
-- Access to keys is managed in a secure way.
+- Access management for cryptographic keys.

 ## Requirements